alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 $ openssl genrsa -out privatekey.pem 2048
 ```
 This will create a private key and save it to a file named *privatekey.pem*.
-The size of the created key will be 2048 bits.
+The size of the created key is 2048 bits.

-Sometimes you don't want to save the private key to a file and instead, you want to send it to the screen.
+Sometimes you don't want to save the private key to a file and instead, you want to display it or send it to the screen.
 For example, you need to cut-and-paste the key to a website or GUI application.
 You want to save the step of doing a cat command of the file and
-also want to avoid the step of removing it because for security reasons, you don't want it to be saved to your disk.
+avoid the step of removing it because for security reasons, you don't want it saved to your disk.

 ### Create an RSA private key and and display it on the screen